Light Clients for Lazy Blockchains

-\textbf{Related work.} Lazy distributed ledger systems stand at the heart of any Layer-1 scalability solution.
-Popular such systems include Celestia (LazyLedger)~\cite{lazyledger}, Prism~\cite{prism}, Parallel Chains~\cite{parallel-chains} and Snap-and-Chat~\cite{snap-and-chat,ebb-and-flow}. \iflong In the Appendix, \else In the full version of this paper, \fi we discuss how Celestia, Prism and Snap-and-Chat can be instantiated. \emph{Eager} light clients were first introduced by Nakamoto~\cite{bitcoin}. \emph{Superlight} clients for eager proof-of-work blockchains were put forth as NIPoPoWs~\cite{nipopows,flyclient,compactsuperblocks,pow-sidechains} and CODA~\cite{coda}.
-Improved light clients for eager proof-of-stake chains were described by Gaži et al.~\cite{pos-sidechains}.
-Our techniques are orthogonal to theirs and can be composed as discussed in Section~\ref{sec:super_light_clients}.
 Our interactive bisection game is based on the work of Canetti et al.~\cite{refereed-computation} which was first applied in the blockchain setting by Arbitrum~\cite{arbitrum}.
 Computation over large public logs was also explored by VerSum~\cite{versum}.
-Contrary to Canetti and Arbitrum, where bisection games are used to dispute \emph{computation} over known data with a predetermined duration and result, our bisection games are administered over \emph{ledgers}.
-Their data, due to nodes being out of synchrony for a bound duration, can be somewhat inconsistent.
-This challenge requires us to introduce novel techniques in these refereed games.
-The fraud proofs we use for our challenges are modelled after the work of Al-Bassam et al.~\cite{albassam2018fraud}.
+Contrary to Canetti and Arbitrum, where bisection games are used to dispute \emph{computation} over static data, our bisection games are administered over \emph{ledgers}, ever-growing and with different sizes.
+This challenge requires us to introduce novel techniques in these refereed games such as the use of Merkle Mountain Ranges~\cite{mmr,mmr-grin} and a \emph{Suffix Monologue} in our construction (Section~\ref{sec:full-protocol}).
+Finally, on the multi-server case, we improve the quadratic communication complexity of Canetti~\cite{refereed-computation} to linear by our multiparty tournaments (Section~\ref{sec:tournament}).

-\iflncs As an alternative to our construction, recursive compositions~\cite{recursiveSNARK} of SNARKs~\cite{snark} and STARKs~\cite{starks} can be used to support non-interactive lazy light clients.
-For example, Coda~\cite{coda} relies on recursive SNARKs to enable verification of \emph{all} past state transition in constant time, independent of the number of past transitions.
-Thus, on Coda, a light client can be convinced that a given state commitment is correct in constant time through a succinct proof. \fi